johncarl81/transfuse/documentation.md

 }
 {% endhighlight %}

 This example shows an interceptor that logs the starting and ending points of a method call.
-All that is needed to use this method is to annotated a method like so:
+All that is needed to use this method is to annotate a method like so:

 {% highlight java %}
 public class Example{